-The account is geared towards those who can spend a decent amount on their card, want a higher earn rate, are happy to pay the larger annual fee and will get value from the range of ongoing benefits.
+This product is geared towards those who can spend a decent amount on their card, want a high earn rate, are happy to pay the larger annual fee and will get value from airport lounges and elite hotel perks.

-Best uses of the 100,000 Qantas or Altitude Rewards point signup bonus
+Best uses of the 50,000 Qantas or Altitude Rewards point sign-up bonus

-The bonus for new, approved customers right now is 100,000 Qantas Points or Altitude Rewards points.
-100,000 Altitude Rewards points is equivalent to 50,000 Velocity Points, or 40,000 KrisFlyer or Asia Miles.
+The current bonus for new, approved customers is 50,000 Qantas Points or Altitude Rewards points.
+50,000 Altitude Rewards points is equivalent to 25,000 Velocity Points, or 20,000 KrisFlyer or Asia Miles.

-Westpac also allow you to switch your Altitude Rewards account between earning points directly into Qantas Frequent Flyer or into Altitude Rewards.
+A great feature is that Westpac also allows you to switch your Altitude Rewards account between earning points directly into Qantas Frequent Flyer or into Altitude Rewards.

-Given the size of the sign up bonus for Qantas Points is higher than for other transfer partners via Altitude Rewards, that could be used as part of a smart strategy to maximise your points.
+Given the size of the sign-up bonus for Qantas Points is higher than for other transfer partners via Altitude Rewards, that could be used as part of a smart strategy to maximise your points.
 Pick up Qantas Points when you sign up, and then earn more flexible points from spend with Altitude Rewards.
-There’s more on that in the Altitude Rewards guide here.
+There’s more on that in our Altitude Rewards guide.

-We’ve written up our take on the best uses of 100,000 Qantas Points before – there are heap of flight redemption options from this bonus alone.
+We’ve written up our take on the best uses of Qantas Points before and the current bonus offer goes a long way to achieving them.

-You could also try and build your balance and aim for one of the ultimate (and best value) redemptions that Qantas offer – an around the world trip in Business or First Class.
+You could also try and build your balance and aim for one of the ultimate (and best value) redemptions that Qantas offers: a round-the-world trip in Business or First Class.

 The account comes with an American Express which has higher points earn rates on most spend than the accompanying ‘World’ MasterCard.
 In the current market, where points caps are becoming common, uncapped points earning is a key benefit of the Altitude Black.

-Points can be earned as either Altitude Rewards (which partner with Malaysia Airlines Enrich, Singapore Airlines Krisflyer, Velocity, Cathay Pacific Asia Miles and Air New Zealand Airpoints), or if you select the Altitude Qantas Black option, to Qantas Frequent Flyer only.
+Points can be earned as either Altitude Rewards – which partners with Singapore Airlines Krisflyer, Velocity, Cathay Pacific Asia Miles, Malaysia Airlines Enrich and Air New Zealand Airpoints – or if you select the Altitude Qantas Black option, to Qantas Frequent Flyer only.

 The 1.5 point per $ effective earn rate for Velocity and Enrich is particularly high, while the 1.2 effective points per $ for KrisFlyer and Asia Miles is respectable and still worth considering.